 A walk by the side of a lake is just the job for a hot day, and the sight of brightly coloured sails on the water sets the scene for relaxation perfectly.

-A lovely dog walk and a dog-friendly pub close to the M1 Junction 35.
+A quiet dog walk and a dog-friendly pub close to the M1 Junction 35.
 The dog walk is through the leafy splendour of an ancient coppice.